Entry Level BSN Program

 There is a $50 application fee.
 Upon acceptance there is a seat fee of $200 that goes towards your tuition.
 All fees are non-refundable.

-There is no entrance exam for admission into the entry level program.
-Students must have completed 36 credit hours listed below before applying for admission.
+Students must have completed 39 credit hours listed below before applying for admission.
 Approval for transfer credits is completed as part of the admission process.
-Please note that only official transcripts can be evaluated to determine if pre-requisite courses have been met.

 Note: only official transcripts can be evaluated to determine if pre-requisite courses have been met.